SpeedyE1780/SpeedyE1780.github.io/content/projects/cplusplus/PCG-Library.md

 summary = "C++ library that generates content procedurally"
 +++

+This was my major project for my postgraduate.

-The PCG Tool is made up of the C++ DLL library that can be used with C++ and other languages by using the C DLL.
+The PCG Library is made up of the C++ DLL library that can be used with C++ and other languages by using the C DLL.

 This library can currently be used with C#, Unity, Unreal and Python.